riot/riot.github.io/migration-guide.md

 </my-component>
 ```

-You can of course write your own riot plugin to add the `ref` behaviour but it's highly not recommended:
+You can of course write your own Riot plugin to add the `ref` behaviour but it's highly not recommended:

 ```js
 // riot-ref-plugin.js